vuckale/ampex_210_plus_qmk_via_firmware/README.md

 I removed original MCU (40 pin 8-bit Mitsubishi M5L8048-186P) and replaced it with Teensy++ 2.0 (AT90USB1286).
 With some rewiring Teensy++ 2.0 was almost pin to pin compatible with existing pads.
 Flashing QMK firmware onto Teensy makes this keyboard programmable and replaces existing 4-pin RJ connector with USB mini.

 # Matrix Wiring
-![matrix-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/wiring.png?raw=true)

 &ast; Pins <b>D5</b> and <b>D6</b> were causing some permanent shorting when using this keyboard over USB 3.0.
-As marked above, those two pins had to be jumped to pins <b>F6</b> and <b>F7</b>.
+As marked bellow, those two pins had to be jumped to pins <b>F6</b> and <b>F7</b>.
 Every other pin is as marked, and Teensy only has to be shifted one pin to left in the exact orientation as pictured.
+Pins on PCB marked with red are unused.
+![matrix-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/wiring.png?raw=true)

 &ast; The pinout above does not include two <b> shift </b> keys.
 Due to design (or some other reason), this keyboard had both shift keys act as single key.
 In this firmware I rewired those two keys into separate rows and columns to act as two separate keys.
 ![right-left-shift-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/left-right-shift-wiring.png?raw=true)

 &ast; Additionaly, 4 trace connectors coming from 2 shift keys have to be cut.
 Not doing so will cause some delay in input.
 There is 4 in total and beginning and end is marked with red in the picture bellow.
 ![pcb-back-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/pcb-back-shift-wiring.png?raw=true)